-Name Age Position Morris Goldfarb 61 Chairman of the Board, Chief Executive Officer and Director Sammy Aaron 52 Vice Chairman and Director Jeanette Nostra 60 President Wayne S. Miller 54 Chief Operating Officer and Secretary Neal S. Nackman 52 Chief Financial Officer and Treasurer
+Name Age Position Morris Goldfarb 62 Chairman of the Board, Chief Executive Officer and Director Sammy Aaron 53 Vice Chairman and Director Jeanette Nostra 61 President Wayne S. Miller 5 5 Chief Operating Officer and Secretary Neal S. Nackman 53 Chief Financial Officer and Treasurer

 Morris Goldfarb is our Chairman of the Board and Chief Executive Officer, as well as one of our directors.
 Mr. Goldfarb has served as an executive officer of G-III and our predecessors since our formation in 1974.
-Mr. Goldfarb is also a director of Christopher & Banks Corporation, RLJ Acquisition, Inc. and Ante5, Inc. Mr. Goldfarb served as a director of Lakes Entertainment, Inc. from June 1998 until March 2010.
+Mr. Goldfarb is also a director of Christopher & Banks Corporation (but will not stand for reelection at its annual meeting to be held in June 2013) and RLJ Entertainment, Inc. He has been nominated for election as a director of Oppenheimer Holdings Inc. at its annual meeting to be held in May 2013.